JiFish/Storyteller/README.md

 # Storyteller
-## A Slack / Discord* Bot for playing GameBooks (v2.0)
+## A Slack / Discord* Bot for playing Gamebooks (v2.0)

 ## Introduction
 Storyteller is a bot for use with Slack which helps a group of people play through a gamebook co-operatively.
-It was designed for _Fighting Fantasy_, but can now play a number of different gamebook types.
-It should work with any choose-your-own adventure book.
+It was designed for _Fighting Fantasy_, but can now play a number of different gamebook types, including _Lone Wolf_.

+It should work with almost any gamebook.

 Storyteller adds commands to read the story, manage your character and roll dice for fights and other challenges.
 It will assist you in playing the game